UAE denies report it orchestrated Qatar hack

 US investigators have been working in Doha to help the Qatari government investigate the alleged hack, according to Qatari and US government officials.

-Gargash's speech in London appeared to question Qatar's future in the Gulf Cooperation Council, the regional trade and security group.
+Gargash's speech in London appeared to question Qatar's future in the GCC.

 He called for a "change of behavior" from Qatar, adding that without one, it would be in the interests of the quartet -- Saudi Arabia, the UAE, Bahrain and Egypt -- to seek "a separate path from that of Qatar."